Phineapple18/GhostSpectator_NWPluginAPI/README.md

 # GhostSpectator_NWAPI
-Plugin, that allows players to change into Ghosts: Tutorials, that are undetectable to alive players and have no influence on a course of the game.
+Plugin for SCP-SL game, that allows players to become Ghosts: Tutorials, that are undetectable to alive players and have no influence on a course of the game.
+Depending on the config, Ghosts can perform various activities, such as teleport to alive players, practice on shooting targets or challenge another Ghost to a duel.

 ![Logo](https://github.com/Phineapple18/GhostSpectator_NWPluginAPI/blob/main/Images/GS_Thumbnail.png)

 ## Features
+- Ghosts can pass through most of the doors.
-- Ghosts can teleport to a random alive player by dropping an item declared in the config (a Lantern by default).
+- Ghosts can teleport to a random alive player by dropping an item of type declared in the config (a Lantern by default), if different that None.
+There is an option to exclude certain roles, that Ghosts won't be able to teleport to.
 - Ghosts are always visible to each other, Spectators spactating a Ghost and Overwatchers.
 Depending on the config, Ghosts can be visible to Spectators spectating a non-Ghost player and Filmmakers.
-- Ghosts can't pick up or use items and interact with objects (partially except the shooting targets).
+- Ghosts can't pick up or use items.
-- Ghosts can pass through most of the doors.
+- Ghosts can't interact with objects (except resetting the shooting targets).
 - Depending on the assigned permissions, Ghosts can:
   * noclip
+  * drop or throw items or throwables, except the teleport item
   * spawn themselves a shooting target
-  * give themselves a firearm, that will be automatically refilled, when emptied
+  * give themselves a firearm, which will be automatically refilled, when emptied
+  * use a Particle Disruptor
-  * listen to SCP and Spectators chats
+  * listen to SCP and Spectators chats (via command or automatically)
-  * listen to other Ghosts via RoundSummary chat, if they are outside Proximity chat or further than certain distance
+  * listen to other Ghosts via RoundSummary chat, if they are far enough (via command or automatically)
   * challenge other Ghosts to a duel

-## Required plugins and dependencies (1.2.1):
+## Required plugins and dependencies (1.2.2):
 - [NWAPIPermissionSystem](https://github.com/CedModV2/NWAPIPermissionSystem/releases/tag/0.0.6) by ced777ric - plugin
 - [Harmony 2.2.2.0](https://github.com/pardeike/Harmony/releases/tag/v2.2.2.0) by pardeike - dependency (attached to one of the previous releases)